-Scenario: Amina's domestic partner works at the Department of Commerce and wants to donate 40 hours of annual leave to her.
+Scenario: Amina's domestic partner is a Federal employee and wants to donate 40 hours of annual leave to her.
 A coworker has volunteered to donate 80 hours of sick leave to her.
-A neighbor who is in the Marines has also said he will donate two days of annual leave to her.
-In addition, two other carpool members have volunteered to donate annual leave to her; one works for the U.S. Postal Service and the other for the Office of Personnel Management (OPM).
-How much leave may Amina's spouse, coworker, neighbor, and the carpool members donate to Amina?
+A neighbor who is in the Marines has said he will donate two days of annual leave to her.
+In addition, two other carpool members have volunteered to donate annual leave to her; one works for the U.S. Postal Service and the other for a cabinet agency.
+How much leave may Amina's domestic partner, coworker, neighbor, and the carpool members donate to her?

 Sick leave may not be donated under the VLTP or VLBP, therefore Amina's coworker may not donate sick leave to her.
 Generally, leave recipients may receive donations of annual leave only from employees of the same agency.
 However, any family member employed by another agency covered by the leave sharing programs in chapter 63 of title 5, of the United States Code is entitled to donate annual leave to a leave recipient, so Amina may receive donated annual leave from her domestic partner.
-If the African Development Foundation believes Amina may not receive enough donations from coworkers in her agency, it may decide to allow donations of annual leave from employees at other agencies covered by the leave sharing programs.
+If Amina's agency believes she may not receive enough donations from coworkers in her agency, it may decide to allow donations of annual leave from employees at other agencies covered by the leave sharing programs.
 Since employees of the U.S. Postal Service and members of the Marines are not covered by the title 5 leave system, Amina may not receive donated annual leave from the carpool member who is an employee of the U.S. Postal Service or the neighbor who is in the Marines.